Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Do I Care for a Dog With Cuterebra?

-If you suspect your dog may have a Cuterebra, you should seek veterinary care.
+You should seek veterinary care if you suspect your dog may have a Cuterebra.
 Oftentimes, these warble sites are infected, swollen, and painful for your pet.
 Your veterinarian will prepare the site and carefully extract the Cuterebra (hopefully) in one piece.
 If you attempt to do this at home, you risk hurting your dog further.
 Some dogs may suffer an anaphylactic reaction as the warble is extracted.
-Anaphylaxis is a medical emergency, and if this occurs, you’d rather your dog already be at the hospital.
+Anaphylaxis is a medical emergency; if it occurs, you’d rather your dog already be at the hospital.

-Keep your dog from licking the suspected Cuterebra site by placing an e-collar and/or a t-shirt on them, and make an appointment with your veterinarian as soon as possible.
-Once at the veterinarian, the Cuterebra will be removed, the wound cleaned, and your dog will likely placed on antibiotics and potentially pain medications.
+Keep your dog from licking the suspected Cuterebra site by placing an e-collar or a t-shirt on them, and make an appointment with your veterinarian as soon as possible.
+Once at the veterinarian’s office, the Cuterebra will be removed, the wound cleaned, and your dog will likely placed on antibiotics and potentially pain medications.
 Your veterinarian will want to prevent your dog from licking the wound while it heals.

 Frequently Asked Questions (FAQs)

 Most likely not.
 However, that doesn’t mean infestation is without risk.
-It’s important that your veterinarian remove the warble in one complete piece, as crushing or breaking the warble apart can cause a serious allergic reaction.
+Your veterinarian must remove the warble in one complete piece, as crushing or breaking the warble apart can cause a serious allergic reaction.
 Also, the warble sites can become infected.
 Any infection will worsen if not cleaned and treated with appropriate antibiotics.

 vet checking a weimaraner dog

-If your dog is at high risk—such as hunting, herding, and/or working dogs that live outside—then we recommend speaking with your veterinarian about good flea, tick, and heartworm prevention.
-Many of these won’t deter flies, but they will help to prevent other types of disease.
-Regular grooming, bathing, and monitoring of your dog’s skin may alert you to infestation early, but there is no good prevention for bot flies that is full-proof.
+If your dog is at high risk—such as hunting, herding, or working dogs that live outside—we recommend speaking with your veterinarian about good flea, tick, and heartworm prevention.
+Many of these won’t deter flies, but they will help prevent other types of disease.
+Regular grooming, bathing, and monitoring of your dog’s skin may alert you to infestation early, but there is no good prevention for bot flies that is foolproof.

 Conclusion